MsSid412/website-4/README.md

 Setting up a local copy of the website
 --------------------------------------

 For larger changes, using the web-based editor on GitHub is not really convenient.
-A better way is to setup a local copy of the website where you can experiment.
+A better way is to set up a local copy of the website where you can experiment.

 ### Dependencies